netgen-layouts/layouts-core/INSTALL.md

 -------------------------------------

 If using JMS Serializer, you will need to disable aliasing its' serializer service to Symfony's `@serializer` service.

+Place the following config in your `app/config/config.yml` file to disable the alias:

 ```
 jms_serializer: